Go back a step

 removal of the cataracts through surgery, physical therapy to help

-movement problems.
-Hormone replacement therapy is also available if
+programs.
+Hormone replacement therapy is also available if there is

-there is hypogonadism - this will help to replace missing hormones
+hypogonadism - this will help to replace missing hormones and bring

 Inheritance patterns and prenatal diagnosis